oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/03-wls-operator.md

 ```
 Confirm that patch set `29135930` is in the patch list.

-### Installing the WLS Operator
+### Installing the WebLogic Operator

-Clone the WLS operator 2.1 repo.
+Clone the WebLogic operator 2.1 repo.
 ```
 git clone -b release/2.1 https://github.com/oracle/weblogic-kubernetes-operator.git
 ```